What Are Continuous Tenses?

 I saw it while I was walking to work.

 Continuous tenses or progressive tenses are used to show that an action is still in motion (hasn’t finished).
-Although useful as the present continuous, we can also use the past continuous as well as the future continuous tenses.
+Although the present continuous is the most common in English, we can also use the past continuous as well as the future continuous tenses.

-To form the continuous tense we need the present participle as well as the continuous tense of “to be” (am, is, are).
+To form the continuous tense we need the present participle of a verb as well as the continuous tense of “to be” (am, is, are).
 This does change slightly for the past and future continuous tenses however.

 He is singing.

 They are running.